 Risers elevate emitters above the tops of the plants.

 Timers turn the water on and off at times you set.
-Timers can prevent overwatering, minimize wasted water and allow your system to function automatically.
+Timers can prevent overwatering, minimize wasted water and allow your system to function as an automatic watering system.
 Some can connect to home automation systems for control from a computer or smart device.
+Certain smart devices can even regulate watering schedules based on weather activity and provide reports on water usage, making them ideal smart home solutions.

 Hole punches create insertion points in the tubing to connect emitters or smaller-diameter tubing.